[Adopted 4-9-2007 by Ord. No. 07-01]

 Any dog showing aggression toward people or other dogs must be immediately leashed and removed from the dog exercise area by its owner.

-Any dog barking continuously or uncontrollably must be removed from the dog exercise area.
+Any dog barking continuously or uncontrollably must be removed from the dog exercise area by its owner or keeper.

 Owners shall carry a leash at all times, and dogs must be leashed when entering and leaving the dog exercise area.